Yokosuka B4Y

-The Yokosuka B4Y (Navy Type 96 Carrier Attack Bomber) was a carrier-borne torpedo bomber used by the Imperial Japanese Navy Air Service from 1936 to 1943.
-The B4Y replaced the Mitsubishi B2M2 and the Yokosuka B3Y, and was the last biplane bomber used operationally by the Imperial Japanese Navy.
-The Allied reporting name was "Jean".
-This aircraft was mistakenly identified by the British as the Nakajima Navy G-96.
+The Yokosuka B4Y (Navy Type 96 Carrier Attack Bomber) was a carrier-borne biplane torpedo bomber designed and primarily produced by the Japanese defence manufacturer Yokosuka Naval Air Technical Arsenal.
+Flown by the Imperial Japanese Navy Air Service (IJNAS) during World War II, The Allied reporting name was "Jean".
+It was mistakenly identified by the British as the Nakajima Navy G-96.